 However, given the payout is intended to rebalance the company’s capital account, it’s not usually classed as a trading receipt.
 The payout is therefore usually tax-free.
 This means that there’s no need to gross up the value of such policies, which naturally reduces the premium.

 As a general rule of thumb, where you get tax relief on premiums, the benefit will be taxable and vice versa.
 However, this isn’t always the case, such as where the policy covers a shareholder, so it’s always best to check the ins and outs with your accountant and HMRC.

 Business Protection Expert at Drewberry

-For help and expert advice in this area, please don’t hesitate to give us a call.
-You can reach us on 02074425880.
+For expert business protection advice, please don’t hesitate to give us a call.
+You can reach us on 02084327333.

 I’ve held a policy with Drewberry for several years now.
 They are always friendly, insightful and offer great service.